cherzs/cv-evaluation/CASE_STUDY_SUBMISSION.md

 - Professional documentation and testing interface
 - Field mismatch detection (tech CV → barista = rejected)

-The system is ready for real-world testing and can be extended with authentication, batch processing, and advanced analytics for production deployment.
+The system is ready for real-world testing and can be extended with authentication, batch processing, and advanced analytics.

 ---